giuthas/satkit/README.md

 These tools are meant for processing Ultrasound Tongue Imaging (UTI) data.
 The first to be implemented -- Pixel Difference and Scanline Based Pixel Difference -- work on raw, uniterpolated data and produce measures of change over the course of a recording.
-For a reference on how they work see Chapter 3 in Pertti Palo's [PhD thesis](https://eresearch.qmu.ac.uk/handle/20.500.12289/10163).
+How they work is explained in Chapter 3 of Pertti Palo's [PhD thesis](https://eresearch.qmu.ac.uk/handle/20.500.12289/10163).
 The next stage is a automated reaction time measure, followed possibly by spline distance measures and optic flow.